grantila/awesome-phonenumber/README.md

 TypeScript typings are provided within the package.

-Uses libphonenumber v8.12.14
+Uses libphonenumber v8.12.15

 ## Comparison with other libraries

 Since this library is pre-compiled, it doesn't depend on the closure compiler, and needs not load it on start.
 This makes the library faster and saves you a lot of space.
-It also means this library is trivial to use in any `browserify` project (or using any other means to run in the browser).
+It also means this library is trivial to use in any `webpack` project (or using any other means to run in the browser).

 Among all the phone number libraries using Google's `libphonenumber`, only this one, `google-libphonenumber` (2.0.0) and `node-phonenumber` (0.2.2) had decent README's with examples.
 Other libraries embedding the closure compiler should get comparable figures.